the-louie/file-drop/tools/osx-workflows/REVIEW.md

 The workflows were created circa 2015 (Automator 2.5, build 409.2) and are incompatible with:
 - Modern macOS (Monterey 12.3+)
-- Current Simple File Sharer API
+- Current File Drop API
 - Modern security requirements

 **Recommendation:** Rewrite as modern macOS Shortcuts or standalone Python 3 scripts.